 How does malloc work?

-CBMC has several models of malloc
+CBMC has several models of malloc.

-(the default model), the function never fails
+In one model of malloc (the default model), the function never fails

 to allocate an object on the heap and always returns a valid pointer to a

 valid object.
-In particular, malloc
+In particular, malloc will never return NULL,

 This is a problem if you are using CBMC to check for memory safety issues,

-, and trying to dereference a
+because malloc can fail and return NULL, and trying to dereference a

 null pointer is one of the issues you want to check for.

-In other models of malloc
+In other models of malloc, the function can nondeterministically

-, and the function will fail if it is
+choose to fail and return NULL, and the function will fail if it is

 asked to allocate an object that is larger than CBMC can model (see